FP&A Trends Survey 2023: Define the future of FP&A

-Many Finance professionals have an incorrect perception of the word “insight” but here is a simple way to validate if you provide insight or “just” data.
+Many Finance professionals have an incorrect perception of the word “insight”, but here is a simple way to validate if you provide insight or “just” data.
 Ask yourself, what decision a business can make based on the data you have provided?
-Insight is something valuable and not yet known by the business, but when known the business uses it to make decisions that are data-driven.
+Insight is something valuable and not yet known by the business, but when known, the business uses it to make decisions that are data-driven.

-The figure below describes how Insight sits between Hindsight Information and Predictive Foresight.
+The figure below describes how insight sits between Hindsight Information and Predictive Foresight.
 Also, it demonstrates how advancing analytics moves Finance from providing information on ”What Happened” and ”Where It Happened” to storytelling about “Why It Happened” with real insight.
 In this article, we will explore how to generate real insight for data-driven decisions.

-To understand Why, 99% of all Finance groups will use their soft skillsets (communication, acumen, and teamwork) to get involved with the VP of Sales to understand his perspective for why sales are declining in NA and LA.
+To understand Why, 99% of all Finance groups will use their soft skillsets (communication, acumen, and teamwork) to get involved with the VP of Sales to understand his perspective on why sales are declining in NA and LA.

-The VP of Sales explains that the last two quarters had several deals which slipped to next quarter in LA and NA, and provides a list below of the slipped deals:
+The VP of Sales explains that the last two quarters had several deals which slipped to the next quarter in LA and NA, and provides a list below of the slipped deals:

 It starts with curiosity.
 Are slipped deals really the underlying issue?
 The ABP will employ analytics to look for patterns in data to uncover insights.

-The Analytics Business Partner can now tell something valuable, not yet known by the business, which the business can use to make decisions which are data-driven.
+The Analytics Business Partner can now tell something valuable not yet known by the business, which the business can use to make decisions which are data-driven.
 In this case, that tenure is the underlying driver for how much the business is selling.

-This is an example of how Finance use Diagnostic Analytics to tell ‘Why It Happened’ by finding a correlation for the financial performance and thereby provide real insight.
+This is an example of how Finance use Diagnostic Analytics to tell ‘Why It Happened’ by finding a correlation for the financial performance and thereby providing real insight.
 And as demonstrated, insight is not to copy/paste of a message from having asked a Business Executive Why it happened.
 Insight is something that Finance has found through analytics that the business can form decisions from that are data-driven.
 This way of thinking in Finance is how the Analytics Business Partners differentiate themselves!